hello123991/MetaInstance/README.md

 ##
 ### Misc
 #### Clones
-You can clone an object by doing
+You can clone an object by entering the following:
 ```lua
 <Object>:Clone(<void>) -- Now will be changing properties for the clone and not the actual object
 ```